Maxbleu/AccountManager/README.md

 Accounts Manager is a desktop application developed in Java with JavaFX, designed to help users securely manage all their accounts and passwords in one place.

-## 🚀 Features

-- **Account Management:** Securely store and organize your account details (username, password, website).
-- **Password Generator:** Create strong and secure passwords with different complexity levels.
-- **Login and Registration:** User authentication system to protect data access.
-- **Password Recovery:** "Forgot my password" feature that sends a recovery code to the user's email.
-- **Recycle Bin:** Deleted accounts are moved to a recycle bin where they can be restored or permanently deleted.
-- **Custom Search:** Easily search and filter your accounts.
-- **Website Icons:** Automatically fetches and displays the favicon of the website associated with each account for easy identification.

-## 🛠️ Technologies Used

-- **Language:** Java 17
-- **UI Framework:** JavaFX
-- **Dependency Management:** Maven
-- **Database:** Microsoft SQL Server
-- **Additional Libraries:**
-  - Spring Framework (for dependency injection)
-  - Log4j (for logging)
-  - JavaMail (for sending emails)
-  - Jsoup (for web scraping icons)
-  - Ikonli & BootstrapFX (for icons and styles)

-## ✅ Prerequisites

-Make sure you have the following installed before running the project:

-- **JDK 17** (Java Development Kit)
-- **Apache Maven**
-- **Microsoft SQL Server:** A running instance of SQL Server is required.
-The connection settings are managed within the application.

 ## 🏃 How to Run

 1. **Clone the repository:**